LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 If a test needs too many steps to become green, the current interfaces must be used and, when the bar is green, they can gradually be replaced with the desired ones.

+## Step 16: Sum.plus, Expression.times

+The test code must communicate what is under testing, event if there is another way to write the test, it must be used the specific code under testing, not a superstructure who will use that part of code.